Efficient Distributed MLLM Training with Cornstarch: Conclusion

 \section{Conclusion}

-In this paper, we presented \name, the first multimodality-oriented distributed MLLM framework. \name addresses higher-order challenges arising from model and data heterogeneity in MLLM training.
+In this paper, we presented \name, a multimodality-aware distributed MLLM training framework. \name addresses higher-order challenges arising from model and data heterogeneity in MLLM training.
 We introduce frozen status-aware pipeline parallelism that balances the computational cost of MLLM pipeline stages.
 We also introduce workload balanced context parallelism which computes the amount of workloads both in intra-GPU and inter-GPU. \name provides $2.26\times$ speedup over the state-of-the-art distributed MLLM training frameworks on average.